Macroscopic descriptions of follower-leader systems: Swarm description

-For more complicated swarm profiles, e.g. dual peaked as in Figure \ref{fig: swarm23}, let $c_s/r_0$ define a length scale on which the density of streakers (and hence also that of passive leaders) varies.
-If the spacing between the two peaks is sufficiently larger than $c_s/r_0$ then streakers consider the blobs as separate swarms and there are separate fronts and backs for each swarm.
-For peaks spaced below this distance, the majority of streakers fly towards the leading edge before converting to passive leaders and it can be considered a single swarm with a single leader population.
+For more complicated swarm profiles, e.g. dual peaked as in Figure \ref{fig: swarm23}, let $c_s/r_0$ define a length scale on which the density of active leaders (and hence also that of passive leaders) varies.
+If the spacing between the two peaks is sufficiently larger than $c_s/r_0$ then active leaders consider the blobs as separate swarms and there are separate fronts and backs for each swarm.
+For peaks spaced below this distance, the majority of active leaders fly towards the leading edge before converting to passive leaders and it can be considered a single swarm with a single leader population.

-We note that while a change from passive to streaker leader involves transition into a population with fixed orientation, a streaker to passive change demands transition into a population distributed over the unit sphere.
-We define $R_{sp}=\frac{1}{|S|}\int_SR_{sp}(\theta)d\theta$.
+We note that while a change from passive to active leader involves transition into a population with fixed orientation, an active to passive change demands transition into a population whose orientation is distributed over the unit sphere.
+We define $R_{ap}=\int_S\bar{R}_{ap}(\theta)d\theta$ and similarly for $R_{pa}$.